captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ### Yubikey failures

 If my Yubikey fails (or if I forget its PIN), I can't access passwords on my device.
-My backup Yubikey is kept safely at home.
+My backup Yubikey is kept safely at my home.
+If I lose both, I have the paperkey backup at home (which I should store elsewhere).

 ### Device failures